-Years ago my colleague, Michael Waldron, and I decided to try and read at least one biography of every U.S. president.
-We started this before we met and made mostly independent choices on which books to read.
+Years ago my colleague, Michael Waldron, and I decided to read at least one biography of every U.S. president.
+We started before we met and made mostly independent choices on which books to read.

-Michael was motivated to read the most authoritative biography he could find on each president, even if it was multi-volumed and dense.
+Michael was motivated to read the most authoritative biography he could find, even if it was multi-volumed and dense.
 I tried to avoid multi-volumes wherever possible and wanted good books.
 So, if there wasn’t a well-reviewed biography on a President, I took a shortcut and covered that President through the shorter American President Series.

-We both recently got through all the Presidents and decided to compare notes and create a best presidential biographies reading list.
-If we read different books, I start with Michael’s notes, then mine, and then give you our verdict.
-I stopped the list at George H.W.
+We finally got through all the Presidents and compared notes to create a best presidential biographies reading list.
+If we read different books, I start with Michael’s notes, then mine, and give you our verdict.
+We stopped the list at George H.W.
 Bush so as not to let reader partisanship get in the way.

 MW: Washington: A Life by Ron Chernow.
 I enjoyed the biography.
 I’m confident Chernow does his research and produces a comprehensive work.